NVIDIA/spark-rapids/integration_tests/README.md

 The `FloatGen` and `DoubleGen` data generators in `integration_tests/src/main/python/data_gen.py` can be configured to generate the special float/double values mentioned above.

-Note that floating point values generated on the GPU might not match those from the CPU exactly.
-Any differences will likely manifest in the least significant digits of the mantissa.
-The `@approximate_float` test annotation may be used to mark tests to use "approximate" comparisons for floating point values.
+For most basic floating-point operations like addition, subtraction, multiplication, and division the plugin will produce a bit for bit identical result as Spark does.
+For some other functions (like `sin`, `cos`, etc.), the output may differ slightly, but remain within the rounding error inherent in floating-point calculations.
+Certain aggregations might compound those differences.
+In those cases, the `@approximate_float` test annotation may be used to mark tests to use "approximate" comparisons for floating-point values.

+Refer to the "Floating Point" section of [compatibility.md](../docs/compatibility.md) for details.

 ### 8. Special values in timestamp columns
 Ensure date/timestamp columns include dates before the [epoch](https://en.wikipedia.org/wiki/Epoch_(computing)).

+Apache Spark supports dates/timetamps between `0001-01-01 00:00:00.000000` and `9999-12-31 23:59:59.999999`, but at
+values close to the minimum value, the format used in Apache Spark causes rounding errors.
+To avoid such problems, it is recommended that the minimum value used in a test not actually equal `0001-01-01`.
+For instance, `0001-01-03` is acceptable.

-It is advised that `DateGen` class from `data_gen.py` be used to generate valid (proleptic Gregorian calendar) dates when testing operators that work on dates.
+It is advised that `DateGen` and `TimestampGen` classes from `data_gen.py` be used to generate valid (proleptic Gregorian calendar) dates when testing operators that work on dates.
+This data generator respects the valid boundaries for dates and timestamps.